pyeventsourcing/eventsourcing/docs/topics/domain.rst

 of the domain models of *Domain-Driven Design* is the generation of many serially ordered sequences of decisions, because they are comprised of many aggregates.
-By comparison, the domain model pattern in Martin Fowler's *Patterns of Enterprise Application Architecture* does not have this degree of order in its society of decisions.
+By comparison, the domain model pattern in Martin Fowler's *Patterns of Enterprise Application Architecture* does not propose this degree of order in its society of decisions.

 If *Domain-Driven Design* is a general approach to creating domain models for any domain, that is because the structure 'many individual sequences of decisions'